SlumberDemon/TagsPlus/readme.md

 - Re-add slash commands
 - Re-write storing and laoding of tags
 - Fix creating tags with the same name
+- Update Global tags to use a similar system like the guild tags

 ## Other projects from the creators